nginyc/big-tetris-player/README.md

 #### Feature-Subset-Selection

-What we did: From 15 features, we narrowed down to 6 (will be adding more) important features using greedy forward selection of features.
+What we did: From 15 features, we narrowed down to 8 important features using greedy forward selection of features.
 To heavily cut the computation time required for the evaluation of whether a set of features is more important than another, we used the number of rows cleared for a 10-row Tetris game as a proxy to that for a 20-row Tetris game.
-We first evaluated which single feature can produce a utility function that can clear the most rows over 10 tries of a 10-row Tetris game, then we successively added more features to the utility function greedily based on their improvement on the number of rows cleared, stopping when no new feature improved the utility function's performance (WIP).
+We first evaluated which single feature can produce a utility function that can clear the most rows over 10 tries of a 10-row Tetris game, then we successively added more features to the utility function greedily based on their improvement on the number of rows cleared.

 Motivation: We started with 15 features identified from our research, but the resultant search space was too huge, leading to repeated runs of the genetic algorithm without any good output sets of weights.